AnjaBruls/grafana-siridb-http-example/README.md

 sudo systemctl disable siridb-server.service
 ```

 Since version 2.0.35 it is possible to use the HTTP API to create and manage databases.
-It is also possible to use the [admin tool](https://github.com/SiriDB/siridb-admin) for creating and managing databases.
+However it is also possible to use the [admin tool](https://github.com/SiriDB/siridb-admin) for this.

 There are several native clients available for communicating with SiriDB, for Grafana we will use SiriDB HTTP which
 provides a HTTP(S) API.